MarklarMarklar/FetchCode-VSCode-Extension/README.md

 ## 💡 Tips

+- **Configure API keys**: Click ⚙️ in the chat panel to set your custom API keys for enhanced capabilities
 - **Context is key**: The extension automatically includes relevant open files in your requests
 - **Attach files for precision**: Use drag-and-drop (hold Shift), context menu, or chat buttons to attach specific files/folders for more accurate responses
 - **Workspace awareness**: FetchCoder automatically works in your current workspace folder - files are created/modified in the right location